 Callie was an interesting main character to follow, a mix of stubborn naivety, and jaded cynicism.
 It's clear that she has been hurt somewhere in the past, and she's trying to leave that past behind her.
 She wants happiness and success, goals the reader can't help but wish her the best, but she thinks she can find them in the wrong places.
 Paired up against her is Mr. Wade Barnett, who is the personification of her ideals.
 He already moves through the circles she wishes to reach, already seems to have the respect she hungers after, and most importantly, he seems content - even happy - with his place in life.

 I love the format the author used for the story, first person from Callie's point of view for the most part, but at the end of many of the chapters we get a letter from Mr. Barnett to some friends of his giving his side of the story.
-I haven't seen very many dual POV before, and I found this quite interesting.
+Dual first person is usually a pet peeve of mine, but this - this was done right, and I loved it.

 The story begins with Callie trying to write obituaries for the paper she works at when her boss walks in with the news that she, the dispensable employee, has been chosen to work with Wade Barnett on one of his more experimental projects.
 We learn from his letters that he was looking specifically for her, as she was the last of her family, and he feels the need to find closure with this family for some reason.